vlkolobkov/google-music-spotify-importer/README.md

 To do so, go to your "playlists" page in Google music find "Thumbs up" in the "Auto-playlists" section.
 Mouse over it, and click the three-dots menu, select "Add playlist to playlist" > "New Playlist".
 When you specify `--favorites-playlist` make sure to supply the same name (capitilization matters!).

+### Albums

+All Google music favorite tracks transfer to Spotify liked albums.

+P.S.
+In this fork transfer albums added.